What Is Arduino?

 The smallest of movements from her hands was enough to engage the motors to zip her around her NYC apartment and the city itself.

-In this example, an Arduino could be used to monitor the joystick for when someone touches it, then translate the movement and engage the tires of the wheel chair accordingly.
+In this example, the Arduino Uno Clone could be used to monitor the joystick for when someone touches it, then translate the movement and engage the tires of the wheel chair accordingly.

 Pushing the joystick straight forward makes both wheels engage at the same rate, clockwise.